 The results are summarized in Table 2.
 Columns 2 and 3 show the percent increase in area and execution time respectively.
-The absolute average and total power for the partitioned examples are shown in columns 4 and 5.
-The percent average and total power savings are shown in columns 6 and 7.
+The absolute average and total power for the partitioned examples are shown in columns 4 and The percent average and total power savings are 5. shown in columns 6 and 7.
 In all cases except for Diffeq, both the average and total power is reduced.
 The savings in average power ranges from 2% to as much as 66% with an average of 42%.
 The savings in total power range from 33% to 64% with an average of 41%.
 For the Diffeq example, the average power is reduced by 2% but the total power is increased by 3%.
-A possible reason for this is that the Diffeq example is simply a repetition of a single algorithm several times, and thus, is not a good candidate for partitioning.
+A possible reason for this is that the Diffeq example is simply a repetition of a single algorithm several times, and thus, is not a good candidate for partitioning because of frequent communication.
 The tradeoff for the area on the average is 24% and only 1% on average for the execution time.
-The reason why the execution time overhead is so small is because the critical path can be shortened as a result of a smaller processor.
-The 24% increase in gates is not as significant because chip capacities have continued to grow exponentially.
+The reason why the execution time overhead is so small is because the critical path can be shortened as a result of a smaller processor, thus compensating for the critical path lengthening from communication.
+The 24% increase in gates is not as significant because chip capacities continue to grow exponentially.
 The results do take into consideration the fact that the bus capacitance for communications between parts are larger than internal capacitance.
 In our power calculation, we have used a bus capacitance that is four times the internal capacitance.